Kingdom - animal

 The skeletons are external and although quite soft when the arthropod is first born, or immediately after one has been shed, they harden very quickly.
 As they grow the exoskeleton is shed and a new one forms.

 Arthropods depend entirely on the temperature of their environment to regulate their body temperature.

-Insects start their life in eggs, with the exception of a couple of species such as aphids where the female can give birth to live young without needing to mate with a male.
+The exception to this is in a couple of species such as aphids where the female can give birth to live young without needing to mate with a male.

 The young of insects go through stages called instars whereby they shed their exoskeletons as they grow.
 This is referred to as moulting.
 The number of moults an insect goes through varies with species.

 Insects such as flies, beetles and butterflies hatch into grubs called larvae that pupate into adults.
 When the larvae is ready to develop into an adult it will construct a cocoon or pupa in which it goes through the transition from larva to adult undergoing complete metamorphosis.

 The young of “true” bugs are called nymphs and are more like small versions of the adults.
 As the nymph progresses through its instars, it becomes more like the adult until the final moult when the wings will form.